 Anyway, let's dive a bit deeper into the main topic so I can stop annoying you with too many side stories.
 Maintaining, developing, and making an application last through years involves a lot of things, one of them is about bringing it some sort of freshness from time to time.
 Indeed probably at first your client, whether it's one outside of the company or the team next door, just wanted a tool to store customer information, then, after the first release, they wanted a way to sort clients through folders and once that got implemented a way to be able to share those folders with specific people only, oh, and eventually they thought auditing who is accessing what might be helpful too!
 And so on, and so on, you got my point and probably can relate, that's part of what building a product is after all, nothing bad here although after years working on that product you may agree that the original data model is not that fitting anymore with the current needs, that this technology we thought cool at first is not scaling as expected, and so on.
 This happens for designers too, that skeuomorphic design has certainly not aged well, and those UX nonsense has accumulated in the dashboard.
 You named it, it's time for a whole application overhaul!

 Stay calm as we don't want to break anything here, revising an application is a long process but it will get you rolling for years until you need to revise it again.
-It usually brings a lot of excitement to the team, or at least to me, but there are a lot of pitfalls in doing so that I won't discuss here because that's not today's topic (and I also don't think I have enough experience with it yet~) Anyway, that's what my team was working on when I arrived at Société Générale: applications' UI had been completely reshaped and rethought from scratch by the design team and the dev' team I was in was thinking about how to refactor current code to fit the new UI.
+It usually brings a lot of excitement to the team, or at least to me, but there are a lot of pitfalls in doing so that I won't discuss here because that's not today's topic (and I also don't think I have enough experience with it yet~) Anyway, that's what my team was working on when I arrived at Société Générale: applications' UI had been completely reshaped and rethought from scratch by the design team and the dev team was thinking about how to refactor current code to fit the new UI.

 One great thing about a full UI redesign is that most often it's an opportunity to throw away that old UI framework and bring in a fresh one.
 Our applications were built as monolithic Java applications making use of Rythm engine to render HTML.
 The fact that Rythm's documentation website does not support